Custom Installation and Uninstallation of Components

 When you start the .run file, you can specify the following command-line parameters:

---noexec—unpack Dr.Web Desktop Security Suite installation files instead of starting the installation process.
-The files will be placed in the directory that is specified in the TMPDIR environment variable (usually, /tmp).
+--noexec—unpack Dr.Web Desktop Security Suite installation files instead of starting the installation process;

 --target <directory>—unpack Dr.Web Desktop Security Suite installation files to the specified <directory>.